 \subsection{Schematic of the Experiment}

-A conceptual schematic of the experimental setup from Wirth et al. \cite{wirth2023monitoring} is shown in Figure~\ref{ExpTimeReversal2}.
-Chinese hamster ovary (CHO) cells were genetically engineered to overexpress the human pancreatic polypeptide receptor (hPP), a member of the neuropeptide Y family, and cultured to confluence on a gold foil substrate \cite{cabrele2000molecular}.
+Conceptual schematic of the experimental setup from Wirth et al. \cite{wirth2023monitoring} is shown in Figure~\ref{ExpTimeReversal2}.
+Chinese hamster ovary cells (CHO) were genetically engineered to overexpress the receptor, a member of the neuropeptide Y family, and cultured to confluence on a gold foil substrate \cite{cabrele2000molecular}.
 This uniform expression of the receptor enabled for consistent detection of ligand-induced conformational changes via electronic impedance measurements across the gold foil.

 Two wavelength-driven ligand isomers, cis (Z) and trans (E), were derived from azobenzene (ligand 28) and arylazopyrazole (ligand 30), producing four distinct GPCR inputs: E-28, Z-28, E-30, and Z-30.
 Z isomers were generated by 340 nm irradiation, while E-isomers were produced using 455 nm (ligand 28) and 528 nm (ligand 30) light.
 GPCR response was inferred from changes in cell morphology, monitored by impedance measurements \cite{skiba2022label,stolwijk2019increasing,wegener1999use}.